Home / Matson Money Review: Is It Right for Your Investment Portfolio?

 Founded by Mark Matson, the firm offers a structured approach that relies on advisor relationships rather than self-directed accounts.

-Headquartered in Mason, Ohio, with its main office in Scottsdale, AZ, the company works with co-advisors to provide support and implementation services.
+Headquartered in Mason, Ohio, with an office in Scottsdale, Arizona, the company works with co-advisors to provide support and implementation services.

 While it is a registered investment advisor, it distinguishes itself by integrating academic theory, behavioral research, and coaching into its framework.

-This structure allows Matson Money to serve clients across different types of assets (stocks, bonds, ETFs), goals, and timelines.
+This structure allows Matson Money to serve clients across different asset types (stocks, bonds, ETFs), goals, and timelines.

 What Is the Investment Philosophy of Matson Money?